 The legislation allows for an individual to transfer from one ISA to another, providing the ISA Managers allow transfers.
 Clarification should always be sought before proceeding.

 Newcastle Building Society does not charge an administration fee if a customer wishes to transfer their ISA to or from the Society.
-Under the legislation we are obliged to complete the transfer within 15 calendar days of receipt of the original notification.
+Under the legislation we are obliged to complete a cash ISA transfer within 15 calendar days of receipt of the original notification.
 Any other type of account transfer must usually be completed within 30 days of you requesting it.

 Do I have to invest with the same ISA Manager each year?